OpenCTI-Platform/opencti/opencti-documentation/docs/usage/report-knowledge.md

 ## Introduction

-On the OpenCTI platform, knowledge can only be added in the context of a report. **This ensure that all entities and its relationships to be sourced by at least one report**.
-Adding knowledge to a report can be done programmatically using OpenCTI connectors or through the [Python client](https://github.com/OpenCTI-Platform/client-python).
+By adding knowledge in the context of a report, it will allow you to source entities and its relationships with at least one report.
+Adding knowledge to a report can be done programmatically using OpenCTI connectors or through the [Python client](https://github.com/OpenCTI-Platform/client-python/blob/master/examples/create_incident_with_ttps_and_indicators.py).
 This documentation is a guide for creating knowledge manually, if you wish to use the [Python client](https://github.com/OpenCTI-Platform/client-python), please referer to the [dedicated documentation](https://opencti-client-for-python.readthedocs.io/en/latest/).

 To start adding knowledge to report you should: